OpenCTI-Platform/opencti/docs/docs/deployment/managers.md

 The indicator decay manager allows to update indicators score automatically based on configured decay rules.

 More information can be found [here](../administration/decay-rules.md).

+## Filigran telemetry manager

+The telemetry manager collects periodically statistical data about platform usage.

+More information about data collection can be found [here](../overview.md).